c-wrenn/README-Generator-usingNode.js/generatedREADME/README.md

-# README Generator
+# README Generator using Node.js
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This project will prompt questions.
-It will then create a README.md file using those answers
+This project will prompt questions and create a README.md fle using the answers.

 ## Table of Contents